 Foreign Minister Jorge Castañeda (R) with US Secretary of State Colin Powell (L), and at a press conference.
 Reuters/Andrew Winning & AFP/Jorge Uzon

-Our guest today is Dr. Jorge Castañeda, a distinguished statesman who served as Foreign Minister of Mexico.
+Our guest today is Professor Jorge Castañeda, a distinguished statesman who served as Foreign Minister of Mexico.
 He was Mexico's top diplomat from 2000 to 2003.
-Previously, he was one of the main architects of President Vicente Fox's campaign victory in 2000, which put an end to 70 years of one-party rule in Mexico.
-Dr. Castañeda ran for President of Mexico as an independent in 2006, but the Supreme Court ruled against such non-partisan candidacy.
-He has been a foreign member of the American Academy of Arts and Sciences since 2008 and had also been a board member at Human Rights Watch for 15 years.
+Previously, he was one of the main architects of President Vicente Fox's campaign victory in 2000, which ended 70 years of one-party rule in Mexico.
+Dr. Castañeda ran for President of Mexico as an independent in 2006, but the court ruled against his non-partisan candidacy.
+He has been a foreign member of the American Academy of Arts and Sciences since 2008 and has also been a board member at Human Rights Watch for 15 years.

-Bincheng Mao moderates this interview with Dr. Castañeda.
-He is the Editor-in-Chief of Inclusion Advocate and President of the East Coast Coalition for Tolerance and Non-Discrimination (ECC).
-Under his leadership, ECC has mobilized young volunteers from across the country to serve minorities struggling to access health care and other social services during the COVID-19 pandemic.
+Bincheng Mao moderates this interview with Professor Castañeda.
+He was Professor Castañeda's student at NYU.
+Bincheng founded the East Coast Coalition for Tolerance and Non-Discrimination (ECC).
+A recipient of the Clinton Foundation COVID-19 action fund, he has led ECC to mobilize students from across the US to serve minorities struggling to access health care during the COVID-19.

 Inclusion Advocate - Unscripted is an interview series produced by the East Coast Coalition for Tolerance and Non-Discrimination (ECC), a nonprofit organization dedicated to promoting inclusion and equity for marginalized minorities.